Answers to frequently asked questions about UvA Matching.

 Participation in UvA Matching for a programme entitles you to admission to any non-selective Bachelor’s programme at the UvA, even if you decide on a different programme after 1 May.

-UvA Matching will take place between 27 May and 11 June 2019.
-Some programmes also offer an additional (early) matching round.
-You can expect to have at least one day of lectures, a few days of independent study (studying course material at home) and a concluding assessment.
+This depends on the programma of your choice.
+You can expect to have at least one day of lectures (at the UvA or online), a few days of independent study (studying course material at home) and a concluding assessment (at the UvA or online).

 If you cannot take part in UvA Matching due to exceptional circumstances (educational obligations during UvA Matching, medical issues or serious personal circumstances), you may submit a substantiated request for dispensation in which you specify the reasons for your absence.
 You can only submit this request after you have completed an enrolment application for the programme in Studielink.